STATE REPRESENTATIVE EMMA MULVANEY-STANAK

 Putting My Experience

-Emma is an organizer, activist and mom.
+Emma is an organizer and mom.
 She founded a social change strategy consulting business, EMStrategies, in 2018.
 Her clients include labor unions, educational equity organizations, and municipalities and school districts looking to develop meaningful community engagement strategies.

 She served on the House Commerce and Economic Development Committee in her first term in the Vermont House of Representatives where she championed modernizing the state unemployment system, funding BIPOC business and professional development with first-time state investments, and advancing a state COVID worker relief grant program.
 She also introduced a dozen pieces of legislation to strengthen the equal pay law, improve employee working conditions with reliable work schedules and just cause termination rights, and ending the use of racist school mascots in public schools.